top of page

 Assistance dogs play an invaluable role in the lives of people with disabilities, offering vital support and companionship.
 These specially trained dogs assist individuals with various disabilities, including but not limited to visual impairment, mobility limitations, epilepsy, autism, and psychiatric disabilities.

-The Disability Act of 2010 recognises the significance of assistance dogs and mandates provisions that protect their rights alongside their handlers.
+The Equality Act of 2010 recognises the significance of assistance dogs and mandates provisions that protect their rights alongside their handlers.
 It ensures that individuals with disabilities accompanied by these assistance dogs have equal access to public spaces, businesses, accommodations, transportation, and services, without facing discrimination or additional charges due to their canine companions.

 Access Rights in Public Places and Accommodation Services

-One of the pivotal aspects of the Disability Act of 2010 is the guarantee of access rights for individuals with assistance dogs in public places.
+One of the pivotal aspects of the Equality Act of 2010 is the guarantee of access rights for individuals with assistance dogs in public places.
 Establishments, including restaurants, shops, hotels, and public transportation services, are required to welcome these assistance dogs and their handlers without imposing barriers or extra charges.

 Moreover, accommodation services, such as housing providers and landlords, must comply with the Act by allowing individuals with disabilities to reside with their assistance dogs.
 This ensures fair and equal access to housing without facing discriminatory practices or restrictions due to the presence of these service animals.